 When you know how to improve self esteem you will unlock the doors to personal happiness, self confidence and success.
 Many of these tips might seem very simplistic on the surface but simple solutions are often the most powerful ones.

-I know from my own experience that when I learned how to improve self esteem I started to realise what potential I had and it opened my eyes to achieving more in life.
+I know from my own experience that when I learned how to improve self esteem and confidence I started to realise what potential I had and it opened my eyes to achieving more in life.
 Try it for yourself and be pleasantly surprised!